microsoft/ELL/INSTALL-Mac.md

 **Important:** don't forget the two dots (..) at the end of the command!

-Finally, build ELL by typing
+Now you can build ELL by typing:

     make

+and lastly, so you can run the tutorials, the following will build the Python language bindings for ELL:

+    make _ELL_python

 The generated executables will appear in a directory named `ELL/build/bin`.